Vatican: Pope spends 2nd night ‘serenely’ in hospital

 The Vatican hasn’t said when Francis would be released from the hospital.
 But in a statement late Thursday, it said that based on how Francis’ recovery was going, “he could be discharged in the next days.”

+“On the basis of the information I have, he’ll leave Gemelli tomorrow, so he’ll be able to preside over all the Holy Week rituals,” Italian news agency Adnkronos quoted the cardinal as saying.

+Re, who at age 89 is dean of the College of Cardinals, did not say if his information came from the Vatican or the hospital,

-It was unclear if Francis, even when back at the Vatican, would be able to preside over, or attend, Holy Week observances.
-They include a stamina-taxing late night Way of the Cross procession marked by prayers on Good Friday at the Colosseum in Rome and Easter Mass on April 9, which is traditionally followed by a long papal speech delivered from the central balcony of St. Peter’s Basilica.
+Whether doctors clear Francis to preside over or even attend the many Holy Week observances was unclear.
+The appointments include a stamina-taxing late night Way of the Cross procession marked by prayers on Good Friday at the Colosseum in Rome and Easter Mass on April 9, which is traditionally followed by a long papal speech delivered from the central balcony of St. Peter’s Basilica.

 During Wednesday’s hour-long public audience, Francis at times appeared visibly in pain when he moved about and was helped by aides.